Xylitol is a sugar substitute not only low in calories but may also

 Xylitol gum and dental cavity

-Xylitol -containing chewing gum may significantly reduce the growth of mutans
+Xylitol containing chewing gum has been claimed to reduce the growth of mutans

 streptococci and dental plaque which are associated with dental caries.

-Gummy bears containing the sugar substitute called xylitol reduce
+Gummy bears containing the sugar substitute called xylitol is

 cavity-causing bacteria on young children's teeth.
 Research has shown that the